fnickels/terraform-provider-mirror-example/Article.md

 }
 ```

-This code simply prints out "Hello World!", but also requires the four specified providers to be imported when a `terraform init` command is run.
+This code prints out "Hello World!", but also requires the five specified providers to be imported when a `terraform init` command is run.

 From your shell run: